jhouston532/itc210a-tutorial-blog/README.md

 Then, we check to make sure there is data saved in the local storage.
 If there isn’t any, it ends the function.
 If there is something saved in the local storage, it sets the list variable to it via the readStorage function.
 Then, we map out the html of each item in the list, join them together without spaces, then set the result to a variable called htmlContent.
 It’s a long string of HTML code.
 We then set the inner HTML of the listElement to the htmlContent variable.
 After that, we reset the form.
 This clears the text box, meaning that what you typed into it would be erased after being added to the list.
+This doesn't effect the actual HTML page, but instead the Document Object Model, which is how the browser displays the web page.
+The DOM is a rather complex topic which you can learn more about in a guide linked in the References and Resources section.

+### List Deletion
 Next, we want to write a function that will delete the list.

 ```